 The Company had budgeted approximately \$500,000 for the material development, production and testing of this drug in 2012 and 2013.
 These costs were paid from our available cash balances.
 Management has determined the results to be satisfactory.
 We now need to perform SAR, followed by material characterization, pharmaco-kinetic, pharmaco-dynamic and toxicology studies, which we have presently budgeted at \$2,500,000.
 The Company has sufficient cash in hand to cover the costs associated with the aforesaid studies.
 If we are successful with the IND, we could begin Phase I and Phase II human clinical trials.
-We have estimated costs of approximately \$5,000,000 for the initial human clinical trials of this drug candidate.
+We have estimated costs of approximately \$10,000,000 for the initial human clinical trials of this drug candidate.

-Preclinical stage is expected to be completed in 24-30 months, depending upon financing.
+Anticipated completion date Preclinical stage is expected to be completed in 24-36 months, depending upon prioritization, scheduling, and external contractor dependencies.
 The Company anticipates filing an IND application after completion of the preclinical IND-enabling studies.
 Phase I drug testing to begin after the IND filing, and requires availability of cGMP-like manufactured product.
-The cGMP production capability is expected to become available for production in 9 to 12 months, following cGMP production of the injectable FluCide drug candidate.
+The cGMP production capability is expected to be achieved in 9 to 12 months following cGMP production of the injectable FluCide drug candidate.

-Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely The outcome of clinical testing cannot be known at this time, and this poses substantial risk and uncertainty as to whether or when if ever, this drug will become marketable.
+Risks and uncertainties associated with completing development on schedule. and the consequences to operations, financial position and liquidity if not completed timely

+The outcome of clinical testing cannot be known at this time, and this poses substantial risk and uncertainty as to whether or when if ever, this drug will become marketable.

-If we complete our preclinical studies in the next 24~30 months, and also are able to produce clinical batches at the end of this period, we can expect Phase I and Phase II human clinical trials to be completed at the earliest by 2016-2017 if we have sufficient funds available.
+If we complete our preclinical studies in the next 24~30 months, and also are able to produce clinical batches at the end of this period, we can expect Phase I and Phase II human clinical trials to be completed at the earliest by 2017-2018 if we havethis project on fast track.
 Revenues may occur as a result of licensing the drug to another pharmaceutical partner at this stage.
 After Phase III clinical trials completion, revenues are expected to occur after FDA approval and marketing of the drug.
-Revenues may occur earlier if oral Flucide is approved for use in other countries or if the BARDA authority determines that oral FluCide should be stockpiled in the USG CDC stockpile of drugs for defense against pandemic influenza.
+Revenues may occur earlier if oral Flucide is approved for use in other countries or if the BARDA authority determines that oral Flucide should be stockpiled in the USG CDC stockpile of drugs for defense against pandemic influenza.
 If we are successful in partnering the drug with another pharmaceutical Company, we may see revenues much earlier than FDA approval.
+We anticipate that due to the high priority for our work on Ebola related to the current epidemic, our Oral FluCide project plan may be delayed by an additional 6 to 9 months